rajshritotla/PHP-Applications/LocalMan PHP Routes/README.md

 # LocalMan
-In this exercise, am creating routes for a website called localman (Using PHP)
+This application creates routes for a website called localman (Using PHP) which let + - or update reviews for the places.

 # Using HTTP request methods
 The website will have the following routes: